Mortgage Support

 - unlawfully present in the State

-- attending full time education
+- attending full-time education

-- involved in trade dispute
+- involved in a trade dispute

-- subject to exceptions the applicant, spouse or civil partner works more than 29 hours a week
+- subject to exceptions, the applicant, spouse or civil partner works more than 29 hours a week

-Strictly, full-time employment disqualifies mortgage interest relief.
-If one of a couple is in full-time employment, both are excluded.
-Persons participating in community employment schemes, back to work / enterprise allowance with income below €317.42 per week are not excluded.
-Persons in receipt of back to education allowance may also retain mortgage interest supplement.
+Persons participating in community employment schemes, back to work/enterprise allowance with income below €317.42 per week are not excluded.
+Persons in receipt of back-to-education allowance may also retain a mortgage interest supplement.

-The mortgage interest supplement is means tested.
+The mortgage interest supplement is means-tested.
 It takes account of the following:

 - income from employment